orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 ## Example

 The US Postal Service offers APIs to help automate the shipping process with the post office.
 Each API call requires a UserId to be submitted.
 This UserId can be used to buy postage, so it needs to be kept secure.
-WE've created a secret called `post_office_username` that we can now use in all API calls.
-(This workflow can be found is the [Conductor Examples](https://github.com/conductor-sdk/conductor-examples) github repository.):
+We've created a secret called `post_office_username` that we can now use in all API calls.
+(This workflow can be found in the [Conductor Examples](https://github.com/conductor-sdk/conductor-examples) Github repository.):

 ```shell
 https://production.shippingapis.com/ShippingAPI.dll?API=RateV4&XML=<RateV4Request \